Need to know

 - Rehabilitation

-- Loss of 85% of your average weekly income independent of what you would normally earn
+- Replacement of 85% of your lost average weekly income

 - Care and support services such as in-home care

-- Serious and permanent injuries such as spinal cord or brain injuries
+- Treatment for serious and permanent injuries such as spinal cord or brain injuries

 - Return to work support